11-Year-Old Boy Shot Grandmother To Death Then Took His Own Life, Police In Arizona Say

 Dillon also said, “You have that neighborly connection but your heart just wishes that you had more and you could’ve done more, you could’ve seen something or said something.”

 AZ Family reports that other neighbors said that the family was friendly and waved when they left or came back to their home.
-Walter Venerable commented about the eleven-year-old grandson and said, “Nice family.
+Walter Venerable commented about the 11-year-old grandson.

+“Nice family.
 I knew the kid.
 I mean, he would ride his bicycle around, play around the neighborhood.”